liushunyu/liushunyu.github.io/_pages/about.md

 News
 ======

 - May.
+2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.
+- May.
 2024: One papers was accepted by <a href="https://ecmlpkdd.org/2024/" target="_blank" style="text-decoration: none">ECML-PKDD 2024</a>.
 - May.
 2024: Two papers were accepted by <a href="https://kdd2024.kdd.org/" target="_blank" style="text-decoration: none">KDD 2024</a>.
 - May.
 2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34" target="_blank" style="text-decoration: none">IEEE Transactions on Pattern Analysis and Machine Intelligence</a>.